justin-eckenweber/OreEarn/README.md

 ## Wiki
-If you need some help with setting up the plugin visit the wiki: https://github.com/SchdowNVIDIA/OreEarn/wiki
+If you need some help with setting up the plugin visit the wiki: https://github.com/SchdowNVIDIA/OreEarn/wiki If you still need help join our [Discord](https://discord.gg/5kGgUbt)

 ## Config
 What you can edit: